ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.03.23.md

   - pair review may be an idea to get through the tickets that take a lot of time.

 Should we hit the button to get rid of everyone from the GH org who does not have 2FA enabled
- - we need a way of doing this for ISISBuilder
+ - we need a way of doing this for `ISISBuilder`
- - we mighrt be able to do this via an app or email rather than text message for it.
+ - we might be able to do this via an app or email rather than text message for it.

 We should have a known issues page for accelerator beam stuff being down like the MCR news that the scientists can use for update
 - Should be something we can all edit